Hong Kong court lifts reporting restriction on national security case | Law-Order

 - China

+In lifting the reporting block, Law dismissed arguments from the prosecutor that some of the hearings should still be subject to closed-door restrictions, including a preliminary inquiry.
+The preliminary inquiry, at which prosecutors say they will present 16 boxes of documents and 200 hours of video footage going back to 1989, will decide if the case should proceed to a full trial in the High Court.

-The Alliance disbanded last September after the arrests of its leaders and a freeze on its assets.
-Authorities in the former British colony have taken steps in recent years to prevent commemorations of the 1989 Tiananmen crackdown in Beijing, most recently citing COVID-19 precautions.
+The alliance disbanded last September after the arrests of its leaders and a freeze on its assets.
+Chow is in prison for two unauthorised assembly cases linked to candlelight vigils in 2020 and 2021 on the anniversary of the 1989 Tiananmen crackdown.
+She also faces a separate national security charge related to a refusal to submit information from the alliance to the police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)